-Seahawks wave ‘bye, bye, bye’ to the haters in touchdown celebration dance vs. Cleveland Browns
+Seahawks wave ‘bye, bye, bye’ to the haters in touchdown celebration dance — and *NSYNC takes notice

 As Twitter lost its collective mind, the dance caught the attention of the boy band that introduced it to pop culture.
 It seems they approved.

-Brown’s 17-yard catch put the Hawks within striking distance of Cleveland, bringing the score to 20-18 with less than a minute left in the half.
+Brown’s 17-yard catch put the Hawks within striking distance of Cleveland, bringing the score to 20-18 with less than a minute left in the first half.
 Seattle Times reporter Bob Condotta praised Brown’s nifty footwork, and while Condotta was referring to the fade route, anyone who watched the celebration could be forgiven for thinking otherwise.

 Seattle made some big plays after that to ultimately chalk up a 32-28 victory and bring its record to 5-1, the second-best start to a season in team history.